Trepan-Debuggers/kshdb/docs/syntax/command.rst

 are dispatched to that command.

-3. If after all of the above, we still don't find a command, the line may be evaluated as a zsh statement in the current context of the program at the point it is stoppped.
+3. If after all of the above, we still don't find a command, the line may be evaluated as a ksh statement in the current context of the program at the point it is stoppped.
 However this is done only if "auto evaluation" is on.
 It is on by default.